About Botdoc

 Third Party Integration

-The fax killer for healthcare.
-Patient communication channel integrated directly into EPIC, the largest electronic medical record (EMR) platform in the world.
-Built by VedaPointe on the SDT Engine.
+Patient communication channel integrated into EPIC.
+Built on the SDT Engine.

 Third Party Integration